SciPy 2026

 Python has become the dominant language in scientific computing, even in domains that demand high performance.
 This is largely due to the power of array-oriented programming, which separates complex problems into two parts: lightweight bookkeeping and heavy numerical computation.
 The latter is handled efficiently by vectorized operations that rely on fast, precompiled libraries.

 This tutorial introduces array-oriented programming as a distinct mindset that encourages new ways of structuring problems.
 Rather than focusing on any one library, we’ll cover general techniques that apply to any array library with a particular focus on NumPy and JAX.
-You'll work in groups on four class projects: Conway's Game of Life using arrays, iterative computations on arrays, just-in-time (JIT) compilation for the Mandelbrot set, and exploring data in ragged arrays.
+You'll work in groups on some short puzzles and three class projects: Conway's Game of Life using arrays just-in-time (JIT) compilation for the Mandelbrot set, and exploring data in ragged arrays.
 This tutorial focuses on the thought process: all of the problems are to be solved in an imperative way (for loops) and an array-oriented way.

 Part 1: Array-Oriented Programming Fundamentals